semantic-flow/sflo-dendron-notes/sflo.product.service.design.api.md

 - ? copy a [[sflo.concept.mesh.resource.element.documentation-resource.resource-page]] template and default css into a root _assets[[sflo.concept.mesh.resource.element.asset-tree]]
 - create initial [[sflo.concept.mesh.resource.element.documentation-resource.resource-page]]s (for the node and all contained elements)
 - optionally:
-  - if the root node is to have a [[sflo.concept.mesh.node-facet.reference]], maybe some kind of wizard to select some initial reference data, like a zazuko lookup for the thing's class
+  - if the root node is to be a [[sflo.concept.mesh.resource.node.reference]], maybe some kind of wizard to select some initial reference data, like a zazuko lookup for the thing's class
-  - if the root node is to have a [[sflo.concept.mesh.node-facet.data]], maybe a way to specify/download/upload a[[related-topics.dataset.distribution]]
+  - if the root node is to be a [[sflo.concept.mesh.resource.node.data]], maybe a way to specify/download/upload a[[related-topics.dataset.distribution]]

 ## node initialization